-Type Job Title here

-Job Title: Lecturer in Digital Marketing

-Reference No: 0135-20

-Reports to: Team Leader, Marketing, Management and Strategy

-Responsible For: N/A

-Grade: Grade E

-Working Hours: 37 hours per week for nominal purposes

-Faculty/Service: FBLT

-Location: St Peter's Campus

-Main Purpose of Role: To undertake teaching, subject development, assessment, research, student support and related administration for a range of the Business School's Digital Marketing and Business programmes covering undergraduate, postgraduate and off campus programmes.
-To support the Team Leader in the delivery of key performance indicators around recruitment, retention, progression, achievement and employability.
+Type Job Title here Job Title: Lecturer in Sustainability Management Reference No: Reports to: Team Leader, Strategy and Operations Responsible For: N/A Grade: Grade E Working Hours: 37 hours per week for nominal purposes Faculty/Service: FBLT Location: St Peter's Campus Main Purpose of Role: The primary purpose of this role is to lead and teach Sustainability Management related subjects.
+You will also be expected to teach and supervise on other modules when required.
+The role includes teaching, subject development, assessment, research, student support and related administration on a range of Business and Management programmes.
+You will be responsible for our undergraduate, postgraduate and TNE offerings.
+You will also be required to support the Team Leader in the delivery of key performance indicators around recruitment, retention, progression, achievement and employability.

-Key Responsibilities and Accountabilities: Design, plan, review and innovate in activities that support student learning and delivery of a range of modules within the subject area of Digital Marketing, Marketing and Business to a wide range of undergraduate, postgraduate and international and corporate learners.
-Drive/develop Digital Marketing curriculum to enhance employability of graduates in this field.
-Provide support to marketing and recruitment activities for the faculty.
-Proactively contributes to learning and development of Digital Marketing knowledge and skills within and across the School

-Special Circumstances:
+Key Responsibilities and Accountabilities: